 - Currency that was not returned: Rs.
 160 Billion.

 - Incremental printing cost for new currency: Rs.
 35.44 Billion.

 - Tax collections have not shown any significant improvement.

 - No measurable impact on terrorist activities.

 - Slow down of GDP growth.
-Actual impact is difficult to assess.
+The actual impact is difficult to assess.

-RBI is still counting the notes and Income Tax Department is pursuing suspicious transactions from the period.
-It will not be easy to identify and pursue all these transactions and will require tremendous political will to accomplish this.
-However on the positive side there are signs that digital transactions have increased.
+RBI is still counting the notes and Income Tax Department is pursuing suspicious transactions during the period.
+It will not be easy to identify and pursue all these transactions and will require the tremendous political will to accomplish this.
+However, on the positive side there are signs that digital transactions have increased.
 This can have a lasting positive impact on the economy.